sofidimieva/Hikerz/report/finch_report_problem_and_context.md

-## Finch Report – Hikerz: A Privacy-Aware Hiking Network
+## Finch Report – Hikerz: A Social Hiking Network

 ### Problem Statement and Motivation
 We propose a new outdoor hiking app named Hikerz which will record hiking routes on mobile applications.
-While currenttly similar platforms exist (like Strava or Komot), they only provide a series of festures for activity tracking, mainly focused on running, cycling and swimming.
+While currenttly similar platforms exist (like Strava or Komot), they only provide a series of features for activity tracking, mainly focused on running, cycling and swimming.
 Therefore, these platforms present the following three shortcomings:
-- insufficient privacy controls around sensitive location data
 - limited peak-focused progression and gamification for mountaineers
 - lack of strong community features centered around trusted social graphs